intel/gbs/README.rst

       -h, --help          show this help message and exit -B BASE_OBSPRJ, --base-obsprj=BASE_OBSPRJ
-                          Base OBS project being used to branch from, use "Trunk" if not specified
+                          Base OBS project being used to branch from, use "Tizen:Main" by default if not specified
       -T TARGET_OBSPRJ, --target-obsprj=TARGET_OBSPRJ
-                          OBS target project being used to build package, use "home:<userid>:gbs:Trunk" if not specified
+                          OBS target project being used to build package, use "home:<userid>:gbs:Tizen:Main" if not specified

 Before running gbs remotebuild, you need to prepare a package git repository first, and packaging directory must be exist and have spec file in it.
 The spec